Cybersecurity Concepts

-IoT designers and engineers need to have a good understanding of cybersecurity concepts.
-This will help them understand the various kinds of attacks that can be conducted against IoT devices and how to implement security mechanisms on the devices to protect them against cyber attacks.
-In this section, we discuss some cybersecurity concepts that are required to understand IoT security.
+IoT designers and engineers need to understand cybersecurity concepts.
+This will help them understand the various attacks that can be conducted against IoT devices and how to implement security mechanisms to protect them against cyber attacks.
+This section discusses some cybersecurity concepts required to understand IoT security.

 What is cybersecurity

 Cybersecurity refers to the technologies, strategies, and practices designed to prevent cyberattacks and mitigate the risk posed by cyberattacks on information systems and other cyber-physical systems.
-It is sometimes referred to as information technology security as it involves the design and implementation of technologies, protocols, and policies to protect information systems against data thefts, illegal manipulation, and service interruption.
-The main goal of cybersecurity systems is to protect the hardware and software systems, networks, and data of individuals and organizations against cybersecurity attacks that may bridge the confidentiality, integrity, and availability of these systems.
+It is sometimes called information technology security, which involves developing and implementing technologies, protocols, and policies to protect information systems against data theft, illegal manipulation, and service interruption.
+The main goal of cybersecurity systems is to protect the hardware and software systems, networks, and data of individuals and organisations against cybersecurity attacks that may bridge these systems' confidentiality, integrity, and availability.

-After understanding when cybersecurity is, it is also important to understand what a cyberattack is.
-A cyberattack can be considered as any deliberate compromise of the confidentiality, integrity, or availability of an information system.
-That is unauthorized access to a network, computer system or digital device with a malicious intention to steal, expose, alter, disable, or destroy data, applications or other assets.
+After understanding cybersecurity, it is also essential to understand what a cyberattack is.
+A cyberattack can be considered any deliberate compromise of an information system's confidentiality, integrity, or availability.
+That is unauthorised access to a network, computer system or digital device with a malicious intention to steal, expose, alter, disable, or destroy data, applications or other assets.
 A successful cyberattack can cause a lot of damage to its victims, ranging from loss of data to financial losses.
 An organisation whose systems have been compromised by a successful cyber attack could lose its reputation and be forced to pay for damages incurred by customers due to a successful cybersecurity attack.

 The question is why should we be worried about cybersecurity attacks, especially in the context of IoT.
-The widespread adoption of IoT to improve business processes and personal well-being has created an exponential increase in the options available to cybercriminals to conduct cybersecurity attacks, increasing cybersecurity-related risks for businesses and individuals.
+The widespread adoption of IoT to improve business processes and personal well-being has exponentially increased the options available to cybercriminals to conduct cybersecurity attacks, increasing cybersecurity-related risks for businesses and individuals.
 This underscores the need for IoT engineers, IT engineers, and other non-IT employees to understand cybersecurity concepts.

 The confidentiality, integrity and availability (CIA) triad

 The CIA triad is a conceptual framework that combines three cybersecurity concepts, confidentiality, integrity, and availability, to provide a simple and complete checklist for implementing, evaluating, and improving cybersecurity systems.
-That is, they form a set of requirements that must be sacrificed by a cybersecurity system that is well-designed to ensure the confidentiality, integrity, and availability of information systems.
+They form a set of requirements that a well-designed cybersecurity system must sacrifice to ensure information systems' confidentiality, integrity, and availability.
 It provides a powerful approach to identify vulnerabilities and threats in information systems and then implement appropriate technologies and policies to protect the information systems from being compromised.
 It provides a high-level framework that guides organisations and cybersecurity experts when designing, implementing, evaluating, and auditing information systems.
-In the following paragraphs, we briefly discuss the elements of the CIA triad.
+In the following paragraphs, we briefly discuss the elements of the CIA triad (figure 1).

 Confidentiality

-It involves the technologies and strategies designed to ensure that sensitive data is kept private and not accessible to unauthorised individuals.
+It involves the technologies and strategies to ensure that sensitive data is kept private and inaccessible to unauthorised individuals.
 That is, sensitive data should be viewed only by authorised individuals within the organisation and kept private from unauthorised individuals.
-Some of the data collected by IoT sensors is very sensitive, and it is required that it is kept private and should not be viewed by unauthorised individuals with malicious intentions.
-Data confidentiality involves a set of technologies, protocols, and policies designed and implemented to protect data against unintentional, unlawful, or unauthorized access, disclosure, or theft.
-To ensure data confidentiality, it is important to answer the following questions:
+Some of the data collected by IoT sensors is very sensitive, and it must be kept private and should not be viewed by unauthorised individuals with malicious intentions.
+Data confidentiality involves a set of technologies, protocols, and policies designed and implemented to protect data against unintentional, unlawful, or unauthorised access, disclosure, or theft.
+To ensure data confidentiality, it is essential to answer the following questions:

 • Who should be able to view the data or have access to the data?